A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

 \subsection{Local information transfer results}

-Local complete and apparent transfer entropy were applied to ECA rules 110 and 18 in \cite{liz08a}.
-Here we revisit these and present further examples, focusing on the local apparent transfer entropy: profiles of the positive values of $t(i,j=1,n,k=16)$ are plotted for rules 54 (\fig{54-te-1-pos-16}), $\phi_{par}$ (\fig{phi-te-1-pos-10}), 18 (\fig{18-te-1-pos-16}) and 22 (\fig{22-te-1-pos-16}), with $t(i,j=-1,n,k=16)$ plotted for rule 110 (\fig{110-te--1-pos-16}).
-We also measure the profiles of the local temporal entropy rate $h_\mu(i,n+1,k)$ (which is equal to the local collective transfer entropy in these deterministic systems) here in \fig{110-entRate-pos-16} for rule 110, \fig{phi-entRate-pos-10} for $\phi_{par}$, and \fig{18-entRate-pos-16} for rule 18.
+In this section, we review the application of the local apparent and complete transfer entropies, as well as the local entropy rate, to several ECA rules \cite{liz07b,liz08a,liz10e,liz13a}.
+We focus in particular here on the local apparent transfer entropy, whose profiles $t(i,j=1,n,k=16)$ (measuring transfer across one unit to the right per time step) are plotted for rules 54 (\figu{54-te-1-colour-16}) and 22 (\figu{22-te-1-colour-16}), with $t(i,j=-1,n,k=16)$ (transfer across one unit to the left per time step) plotted for rules 54 (\figu{54-te--1-colour-16}), 110 (\figu{110-te--1-colour-16}) and $\phi_{par}$ (\figu{phi-te--1-colour-10}).

-Both the local apparent and complete transfer entropy highlight particles (including gliders and domain walls) as strong positive information transfer against background domains.
+Both the local apparent and complete transfer entropy highlight \textbf{particles as strong positive information transfer against background domains}.
+This is true for both regular gliders as well as domain walls in rule 18 (not shown here, see \cite{liz08a}).
 Importantly, the particles are measured as information transfer in their direction of macroscopic motion, as expected.
-For example, at the ``x" marks in \fig{54-closeup} which denote parts of the right-moving $\gamma^+$ gliders, we have $p(x_{i,n+1}|x^{(k=16)}_{i,n},x_{i-1,n}) = 1.00$ and $p(x_{i,n+1}|x^{(k=16)}_{i,n}) = 0.25$: there is a strong information transfer of $t(i,j=1,n,k=16) = 2.02$ bits here because the source (in the glider) added a significant amount of information to the destination about the continuation of the glider.
-For $\phi_{par}$ we confirm the role of the gliders as information transfer agents in the human understandable computation, and demonstrate information transfer across multiple units of space per unit time step for fast-moving gliders in \fig{phi-te-3-pos-10}.
-Interestingly, we also see in \fig{phi-te-1-pos-10} and \fig{phi-te-3-pos-10} that the apparent transfer entropy can attribute information transfer to several information sources, whereas the complete transfer entropy (not shown) is more likely to attribute the transfer to the single causal source (though we emphasize that information transfer and causality are distinct concepts).
+As such, local transfer entropy provided the first quantitative evidence for the long-held conjecture that particles are the \textit{dominant} information transfer agents in CAs.
+For example, at the ``x" marks in \figu{54-closeup} which denote parts of the right-moving $\gamma^+$ gliders, we have $p(x_{i,n+1} \mid \vec{x}^{(k=16)}_{i,n},x_{i-1,n}) = 1.00$ and $p(x_{i,n+1} \mid \vec{x}^{(k=16)}_{i,n}) = 0.25$: there is a strong information transfer of $t(i,j=1,n,k=16) = 2.02$ bits here because the source (in the glider) added a significant amount of information to the destination about the continuation of the glider.